auaden/blog/content/blog/four-things-i-learned.md

 - Learn patterns like SOLID and GRASP to level up your code.

 - Apply these to your work.
 Find use cases where you can practise your craft.
+Alternatively, you can work on a side project to help you learn.
 That's when you get really good.
 You have to do it.

 - Validate your ideas with someone.
 Talk to someone about your ideas.
 He/she might have better ideas and you can bounce off ideas with each other.